UNIVERSITY OF WISCONSIN River Falls

 Chalmer Davee Library is a designated Federal Depository Library.
 The library's resource discovery tool, Search@UW, contains significant Federal and Wisconsin government information; the Books and Media@UW Libraries scope searches library holdings for all libraries in the UW System including UW Madison's Regional collection.

-Access to Search@UW is available to all users, but licensed electronic full-text and e-books are accessible off-campus only to UWRF affiliated users.
-Users who are not affiliated with UWRF (known in the library as Community Users) may access these materials by coming to the library and using a kiosk or by bringing a wireless enabled devise to campus and connecting to the University's wireless.
+Access to Search@UW is available to all users; however, licensed electronic full-text and e-books are accessible off-campus only to UWRF-affiliated users.
+Users who are not affiliated with UWRF (known in the library as community users) may access these materials by using kiosks in the library or by bringing a wireless-enabled device to campus and connecting to the University's wireless network.

 UWRF users can search for materials on specific topics by using databases, see Databases A-Z .
-These databases are restricted by licenses agreements, but as stated above Community Users may access these resources in the library at a kiosk or by bringing a wireless enabled devise to campus and connecting to the University's wireless.
+These databases are restricted by license agreements; however, as with Search@UW, community users may access these resources by using kiosks in the library or by bringing a wireless-enabled device to campus and connecting to the University's wireless network.
 The Government Publishing Office offers an array of no-fee databases.

 The print government document collection is available during all hours the library is open.
 General research help is available during during selected hours, see research help and specialized government information reference assistance is available by appointment.

 Interlibrary Loan and direct UW Libraries requests are available only to affiliated users.
 Community Users should contact their local public library for interlibrary loan service.
 Printing is available in the library for a charge.